Alta f Various

 From the name of the Italian city, commonly called Rome

-From a phrase used by members of the Candomblé religion (an African religion which was taken to Brazil by African slaves) which means "good luck".
+From a phrase used by members of the Candomblé religion (an African religion that was taken to Brazil by African slaves), which means "good luck"

 From the name of a picturesque Italian town, used as a summer resort by the ancient Romans.